Jacoby Brissett: 2017 season

 On September 2, 2017, Brissett was traded to the Indianapolis Colts for wide receiver Phillip Dorsett; the Colts had needed another quarterback after Andrew Luck suffered an injury.
 On September 10, 2017, Brissett made his debut with the Colts, relieving starting quarterback Scott Tolzien in the fourth quarter, and completed 2-of-3 passes for 51 yards as the Colts lost to the Los Angeles Rams 46–9.
 The following week, he earned his first start with the Colts and threw for 216 yards against the Arizona Cardinals.
 After a 13–13 tie in regulation, Brissett threw an interception to Tyrann Mathieu in the first play of overtime, leading to an Arizona Cardinals 16–13 victory.

 On September 24, 2017, Brissett had two rushing touchdowns and completed 17-for-24 for 259 yards and a touchdown during a 31–28 victory over the Cleveland Browns.
 This marked his first victory and passing touchdown as a member of the Colts.
 During a Week 5 matchup against the San Francisco 49ers, Brissett completed 22-of-34 pass attempts for a career-high 314-yards and an interception, as the Colts won 26–23.
 In the victory, he also contributed a rushing touchdown.
 In Week 9, against the Houston Texans, he had 308 passing yards and two touchdowns in the 20–14 victory.
 After a six-game losing streak, Brissett had 114 passing yards and a touchdown in the regular season finale victory over the Texans.
 Overall in the 2017 season, Brissett had 3,098 passing yards, 13 passing touchdowns, seven interceptions, 260 rushing yards, and four rushing touchdowns.
 The Colts finished the 2017 season with a 4–12 record.

 2018 season

 Brissett returned to the backup role in 2018 with Luck returning from his shoulder injury.
 In Week 3 against the Philadelphia Eagles, with the Colts down 20–16 with seconds left in the game, Brissett replaced Luck to attempt a Hail Mary pass from his own 46-yard line.
 He overthrew several players in the back of the end zone and the Colts lost the game.
 The move was questioned by some journalists and fans, and led to some speculation about the health of Luck's shoulder, although head coach Frank Reich and Luck both said it was purely because Brissett had a stronger throwing arm.
-In a Week 12 win over the Miami Dolphins, Brissett was brought in and completed a 4th and short throw to Luck, who was lined up as a receiver.
+In a Week 12 win over the Dolphins, Brissett was brought in and completed a 4th and short throw to Luck, who was lined up as a receiver.
 Overall, in the 2018 season, Brissett appeared in four games.